"Ojalá que llueva café,

 - the Australasian: Australia and its continental islands (New Guinea, Tasmania, etc.)

-- the Nearctic: most of North America together with Bermuda and Greenland
+- the Nearctic: most of North America south to the Straight of Tehuantepec, together with the islands of Bermuda and Greenland

-- and, finally, the Neotropical Biogeographic Region, which extends southward from the Straight of Tehuantepec, in southern Mexico, through the whole of Central and South America, and includes several groups of oceanic islands like the Antilles in the Caribbean Sea, the Galapagos in the eastern Pacific Ocean, and the Falklands in the southern Atlantic Ocean.
+- and the Neotropical Biogeographic Region, which extends southward from the Straight of Tehuantepec, in southern Mexico, through the whole of Central and South America, and includes several groups of oceanic islands like the Antilles in the Caribbean Sea, the Galapagos in the eastern Pacific Ocean, and the Falklands in the southern Atlantic Ocean.

-Finally, the Neotropical Realm constitutes the richest and most complex region on planet Earth in terms of organic life.
+Finally, the Neotropical Realm constitutes the richest and most complex region on Planet Earth in terms of organic life.

 The Antillean Islands

 Every year millions of persons visit the West Indies.
 They come mostly from North America and Europe, and many seek a warm beach where to escape from the cold winters of the high northern latitudes.
 The casual visitor to the Caribbean is often enthralled by the smells and tastes of the local cuisines and overpowered by the ambient humidity that pervades the lowlands of the islands year-round.
-Sadly, these same visitors seldom realize that beyond the surrounding city and tourist resort rhythms of salsa and merengue, reggae and wawanco, soca and calypso, another world awaits... one that most do not even imagine.
+Sadly, these same visitors seldom realize that beyond the surrounding city and tourist resort rhythms of salsa and merengue, reggae and wawanco, soca and calypso, another world awaits... one which existence most of them do not even imagine.

 Origins

 The West Indies, or Antillean Archipelago, are an aggregation of thousands of islands, cays, and islets.
-They range in size from small rocks barely emerging from the waves to Cuba, which at 110860 square kilometers is almost as large as the rest of the Caribbean islands put together, or about as large as the state of Pennsylvania, in the United States of America.
+They range in size from small rocks barely emerging from the waves to Cuba, which at 110,860 square kilometers is almost as large as the rest of the Caribbean islands put together, or about as large as the state of Pennsylvania, in the United States of America.
 The archipelago is found east of Mesoamerica and, as a whole, halfway between North and South America.

-The Antilles are typical oceanic islands, in that they do not lie on the submarine platform of a continent.
+Most of the Antilles are typical oceanic islands, in that they do not lie on the submarine platform of a continent.
 Possibly, they have never been physically connected to any of them, even during glacial maxima, when sea levels are at their lowest as more water relocates as ice around Earth's poles.

 The theory according to which the Caribbean Sea was once contiguous with the Pacific Ocean is supported in a rather surprising way.
 At its deepest reaches fish and other organisms are found which closest relatives are not found in the Atlantic Ocean, but in the abyssal plains of the Indo-Pacific.